 One misconception is that you are going to get benefits similar to those you would get in a personal injury lawsuit, such as missed wages, loss of earning capacity, and compensation for pain and suffering.
 You do not receive these benefits in workers’ compensation claims.
 Remember, the purpose of Workers’ Compensation is not to “take care of you” for the rest of your life, but rather to get you “patched up” and back into the work force as soon as is safe to do so.
 The benefits you do receive are immediate medical treatment paid for by the insurance carrier (not immediately paid in personal injury), immediate payment to you for your time off work (not immediately paid in personal injury), and retraining into another line of work if necessary (not provided at all in personal injury.)
 Learn more about California Work Comp benefits.

 If you are unable to work due to your industrial injury and your claim has been accepted, the insurance carrier will pay you temporary disability benefits while you are unable to work.
-Contact a workers compensation lawyer in Sacramento CA at our office to discuss your case, consultation is free.
+Contact a workers compensation lawyer at our office to discuss your case, consultation is free.
 These benefits are paid at a rate of 2/3 of your average weekly wage at the time of your injury.
 For example, if your average weekly earnings are $300 per week, you will receive benefit payment at $200 per week.
 It generally takes approximately 2 weeks from the time your claim is accepted for the carrier to begin paying these benefits.
 Learn more about California Temporary Disability.